amandabarylski/Java-mysql-projects/README.md

 • Use JDBC to correctly handle resources (Connections and PreparedStatements) ensuring that they are closed properly.
 • Implement JDBC methods to insert a Project object into the project table.

+WEEK FOUR (Week 10 Coding Assignment):
+• Hone your SQL query skills by writing SQL statements to fetch a List of Project records.
+• Learn how to perform multiple queries in a single transaction.
+• Write an inner join to fetch category rows related to a project row.
+• Use an Optional to either return a project record or to throw a custom Exception.
+• Practice writing Lambda expressions both to list the projects and to throw a custom Exception from an Optional.